leapt/git-wrapper/README.md

 ### Change the command class

 By default, the `Repository` class will use the `Command` class to implement Git commands.
-By replacing this option, you can use your own command implementation:
+By replacing this option, you can use your own command implementation (which must implement the `Leapt\GitWrapper\CommandInterface`):

 ```php
 use Leapt\GitWrapper\Repository;